COVID-19 pandemic in Quebec

 The COVID-19 pandemic in Quebec was part of the global pandemic of coronavirus disease 2019 (COVID-19), a novel infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 Until 2021, Quebec had reported the highest number of COVID-19 cases in Canada, eventually overtaken by the neighbouring province of Ontario.
-However, Quebec still reports both the highest number and the highest rate of deaths in the country, largely due to poor conditions in long-term care homes, where around 80% of deaths in the first wave (March to June 2020) occurred.
+However, as of 2024, Quebec still reported both the highest number and the highest rate of deaths in the country.
+This is largely due to poor conditions in long-term care homes, where around 80% of deaths in the first wave (March to June 2020) occurred.

 Over the course of the first two years of the pandemic, Quebec underwent four lockdowns, corresponding to the four major waves of the virus.
 COVID-19 propagation tended to follow a seasonal pattern of intensification in the colder months (September to March), resulting in the tightening of measures, and reduction in the warmer months (April to August), resulting in the relaxation of measures.
 The purported goal of the lockdowns was to lessen the burden on the already overloaded healthcare system by reducing severe COVID-19 cases, also known more colloquially as the flatten the curve (aplatir la courbe) strategy.
 In total, the largest population centres of the province were under significant restrictions, which generally comprised the closure of non-essential businesses and the banning of most indoor gatherings, for 15 months.
 Many major events were cancelled for both 2020 and 2021, including the Formula One Canadian Grand Prix in Montreal.
 Controversially, a curfew was put in place province-wide from January to June 2021 and for the first two weeks of January 2022, despite concerns about the effectiveness of curfews to reduce cases.
 All measures were dropped in the second quarter of 2022, with the provincial state of emergency ending on June 1.
 Though Quebec took a comparatively harsh approach to public health restrictions, the provincial government, led by Premier François Legault, emphasized keeping schools open for as long as possible, despite initial pushback citing superspreader events.
 As a result, schools were fully remote for a total of only about 145 days, compared to 220 days in Ontario.